kfischer-okarin/digital-garden/reference.ui-design.md

   - https://unsplash.com/
   - https://www.pexels.com/

-## Use HSL for colors
+## Use HSB for colors
 - It's very intuitive compared to RGB
-- You can easily make boring colors more interesting by adjusting their hue
+- You can easily make boring colors more interesting by adjusting their hue slightly
+  - For example boring blue to a slightly more purplish hue
 - Make color less overpowering/visible by reducing saturation

-## Design principles
+### Theme color and variations
+- Choose a theme color
+- Light variation: Increase brightness, decrease saturation
+- Dark variation: Decrease brightness, increase saturation
+- You can make a secondary theme color that feels related to the first one by strongly adjusting brightness/saturation while keeping the hue same

+## Example design guidelines/directions

-## Playfulness
+### Playfulness
 - Pastel colors (i.e. less saturation and more brightness)
 - Scattered elements in the background (to break up the "grid")
 - Fonts with imperfect kerning (space between letters) or stroke-weights make things quirky